-This list of 6 types of blueberries, is brought to you by www.dietandfitnesstoday.com and ranges from Blueberries, raw through to Blueberries, canned, light syrup, drained where all food items are ranked by the content or amount per 100g.
+This list of 6 types of blueberries, is brought to you by www.dietandfitnesstoday.com and ranges from Blueberries, raw through to Blueberries, frozen, sweetened where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin a content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin a in blueberries.

 Vitamin a Levels